BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 }
 ```

-Inside package.json is necesary to add the functionality of start the emulator with a “seed”, a folder generaded once the export command is executed, this will allow you to export all the data that is inside the the emulator suite.
+Inside package.json is nescesary to add the functionality of start the emulator with a “seed”, a folder generaded once the export command is executed, this will allow you to export all the data that is inside the emulator suite.
 This is meant to be a important feature because now you can mess around with the functionality of your app.

 ```json
 scripts: {